UniCredit chairman says banking M&A needs European focus -La Stampa - NewsBreak

 UniCredit chairman says banking M&A needs European focus -La Stampa

-MILAN (Reuters) - Banking mergers should be aimed at European expansion, UniCredit Chairman Pier Carlo Padoan said in a newspaper interview on Monday, warning against deals that make lenders more domestically focused.
+MILAN, Dec 27 (Reuters) - Banking mergers should be aimed at European expansion, UniCredit (CRDI.MI) Chairman Pier Carlo Padoan said in a newspaper interview on Monday, warning against deals that make lenders more domestically focused.

-UniCredit last year lost its domestic leadership to rival Intesa Sanpaolo, which took over mid-sized UBI to create a national champion.
-The Spanish market has also been consolidating, with Caixabank’s acquisition of Bankia and Unicaja’s deal to buy Liberbank.
+UniCredit last year lost its domestic leadership to rival Intesa Sanpaolo (ISP.MI), which took over mid-sized UBI to create a national champion.
+The Spanish market has also been consolidating, with Caixabank's (CABK.MC) acquisition of Bankia and Unicaja's (UNI.MC) deal to buy Liberbank.

 Asked about the potential for post-pandemic banking mergers and acquisitions (M&A) Padoan told La Stampa daily he expected the situation to provide an incentive for the sector to consolidate further.